mikorecare/asg-chat-app/README.md

+#About
+a simple chat application using nodeJs, Express, Http, Socket for the back-end
+Angular for the front-end with plain css
+MongoDB for the database

+#Functionalities
+Account Sign up, Edit Profile, Real-time chat app(Create Rooms, Send/Receive)

 #Installation
 Clone the repository
 Create a mongodb database local or online and create a database then copy the URL link